ziutek/arm-none-eabi/README.md

 ## GNU ARM Embedded Toolchain for Linux/ARM64

-This toolchain is for Linux on ARM64 (AArch64) based platforms (compiled and tested on Odroid C2).
+This toolchain is for Linux on ARM64 (AArch64) based platforms (compiled and tested on Odroid C2, on USB connected 32GB SDCARD).

 Commands: